Conducting research at the intersection of digital information technologies, commercial interests and health systems

 April 15, 2025

 We are recruiting interviewees for a study that examines how the pharmaceutical industry promotes its products through electronic medical record systems and other patient care software platforms.
-To contact us, please click below.

 January 21, 2025